k-niss/bowtie/README.md

 ## Acknowledgments

-* Tibor Varga and Grigory Nos for help with setting up the R package
+* Tibor Varga and Grigorii Nos for help with setting up the R package